AtmosferaUSM/mukahead-engine/README.md

     $ make rp
     $ make fcc

 Install `gfortran` on Linux Ubuntu using the code, `sudo apt install gfortran`.
+The "file-or-directory-not-found" error might show up when running eddypro, if it is not installed.

+Sometimes, temporary files or folders cannot be created by the operating system.
+The folder `tmp` may be needed to be created manually in the folder one level above the executable folder, such as the `bin` folder.
+Create the folder using the command,

+    $ mkdir -p tmp

+Note that `-p` means, create parent directories as needed.

 ### Running EddyPro on the Terminal